Risk-Team/AquaCropPlotter/README.md

 ### Step 1: Upload the data

 The first step when you launch the app is to upload the data containing AquaCrop output files (PRM and OUT files) (Fig 1).
-This data is also availbale from the AquaCropVis package (Fig 1) and it is stored in your computer once you install the app as described in the steps above.
+This data is also available from the AquaCropVis package (Fig 1) and it is stored in your computer once you install the app as described in the steps above.

 ![image](https://user-images.githubusercontent.com/40058235/204923476-b684600c-dc9e-4d72-941a-488666447333.png)
 |:--:|
 |*Fig 1*.
 Type of data required for visualization in AquaCropVis.
 This example data is also available locally when you install AquaCropVis.
 Run this line of code to localize the data: system.file("data/", package="AquaCropVis")|

 Upload the data following the instruction in Figure 2.
-If you ran AquaCrop in plugin mode (like this case) select plugin and then upload the files by selecting them in their respective folder.
+If you ran AquaCrop in plugin mode (like in this case) select plugin and then upload the files by selecting them in their respective folder.

 #### IMPORTANT

 AquaCropVis will automatically identify the parameters you used for running AquaCrop. **However** certain variables cannot be detected automatically.
 For example, if you ran AquaCrop in different locations or different crops, you need to specify that in your file name separated by underscore.
-For instance, if you want to analyse the AquaCrop results of several crops, you could name your files as follow: crop1_... crop2_...
+For instance, if you want to analyse the AquaCrop results of several crops, you could name your files as follow: crop1_... \n crop2_...

-If you have several crops in several locations, you could name the file as follow: crop1_location1_... crop2_location2_...
+If you have several crops in several locations, you could name the files as follow: crop1_location1_... crop2_location2_...